 And perhaps most importantly, ensure that faculty and staff aren’t piling the added responsibility of running an ERG on top of their full-time workload, notes Nicole Sanchez, founder and CEO of Vaya Consulting.
 “Give people time [out of their normal workload] to work on [diversity, equity, and inclusion],” says Sanchez.

 Leadership development is particularly important, as senior administrators are typically far less diverse than the rest of campus.
-In fact, a new study published in the Hispanic Journal of Law and Policy reports that just 5.2% and 6.6% of tenured faculty at bachelor’s institutions are black and Hispanic, respectively.
-And these numbers are even lower at the doctoral level, where black and Hispanic employees make up just 4% and 4.6% of tenured faculty, respectively, compared to 74.2% of white employees.
+In fact, a 2019 study published in the Hispanic Journal of Law and Policy reports that just 5.2% and 6.6% of tenured faculty at bachelor’s institutions are Black and Hispanic, respectively.
+And these numbers are even lower at the doctoral level, where Black and Hispanic employees make up just 4% and 4.6% of tenured faculty, respectively, compared to 74.2% of White employees.